What Is AMR?

 Can I access daily readings from the meter online?

 At this time, only billed consumption is available for review.
 You can register your account online.
-Your PIN is located in the upper right-hand corner of your billing statement if you have not previously registered.

 Can I read the meter?